ksh322/ksh322/README.md

 - 👋 Hi, I’m @ksh322
 - 👀 I’m interested in web, mobile app programming
-- 🌱 I’m currently learning python, js, java, web frameworks
+- 🌱 I’m currently learning python for coding test , js and java for web
-- 📫 How to reach me stevekim97g@gmail.com
+- 📫 How to reach me : stevekim97g@gmail.com

 <!---
 ksh322/ksh322 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.